 Purpose of job

-To lead on, deliver and develop the Garden Museum’s public programmes.
+To deliver and develop the Garden Museum’s public programmes.

 - Full Time